Calico Princess – A Complete Guide

 Sex-linked chickens are always hybrid birds: cross breeds of heritage or purebred chicken breeds.
 The color-sexing gene makes it easy to determine the sex of a day-old hatchling, which is interesting for hatcheries.

-A Carlito Princess was bred to be a good layer, so it could be exported to Europe, Asia, and North America to produce eggs on self-sufficient farms.
+A Calico Princess was bred to be a good layer, so it could be exported to Europe, Asia, and North America to produce eggs on self-sufficient farms.
 They lay over 300 eggs annually.
-The eggs of a Carlito Princess are large-sized, weighing around 2.1oz (62gr), and are brown in color.
+The eggs of a Calico Princess are large-sized, weighing around 2.1oz (62gr), and are brown in color.

 Calico Princess chickens are docile and calm birds that are low in maintenance.
 They don’t need much extra care, only food, water, and shelter.
 They are very beginner-friendly and an excellent choice for families with small children.

 Since they are larger birds, they need more space than the bare minimum, or you can let them free-range if that’s possible.
 Check out the minimum space requirements with the help of our Coop Size Calculator.